browsermedia/browsercms/README.markdown

 explicitly set the default locale.

     I18n.default_locale = :es

-Copy the 12 images located at doc/design/es to public/images/cms replacing the original ones, to see the Spanish version of the butons or create your own (see below).
-The included Spanish images are a bit sketchy but I'll do better later on.

-**NOTE:** These images will not change when you alternate between locales on development.
-I might fix this in the future but for now the purpose is to run the CMS just in one language other than English.
-Quickly swapping locales is just meant for development for the time being.

 ## Images

 The main toolbar has 4 links that use images: My Dashboard, Sitemap, Content  Library and Administration.
 To translate these, you need to create 12 images.
 3 for each link (over, up and active states) You can use a .psd file that was added to the repository a while back.
 It's on doc/design.

-Once you have your images, just replace the original ones.

 1. public/images/cms/nav_admin.gif
 2. public/images/cms/nav_admin_h.gif